1993 reviews of the British honours system: Effects and later changes

 The first effects of the reform were made in time for the 1993 Birthday Honours.
 Major's reforms successfully increased the number and proportion of candidates from community, voluntary and local services who, by 2000, formed a majority of appointments to the Order of the British Empire.
 The nomination system implemented by Major remains the basis for the modern system, a mix of nominations made by government departments, public bodies and the general public.
 Historian Tobias Harper, writing in 2020, considered Major's reforms the most significant change to the honours system since the 1920s.

 The withdrawal of the BEM was criticised by some deputy lieutenants as disenfranchising part of the community, who might not be eligible for higher honours.
 Nominations for the civilian medal were resumed by prime minister David Cameron in 2011, though the rank distinction for military awards was not re-introduced and military awards of the BEM were not resumed.

-At the time of his review Major decided to retain the Order of the British Empire, which some considered anachronistic.
-He has since come to the opinion that it would be better to rename it the Order of British Excellence and to rename the positions as Member, Officer and Companion which would allow for the retention of the current abbreviations (MBE for member, OBE for officer and CBE for commander).
-This proposal was made by the Public Administration Select Committee's 2004 review of the honours system; in its 2005 response to the review Tony Blair's government reaffirmed its commitment to Major's principle of awards for merit but rejected the committee's recommendation for changes to the order.

 Major did not initially change the general policy of not honouring pop and rock musicians (honours for cultural achievement were much more likely to go to ballerinas, composers and high-brow writers).
 Neil and Tim Finn of Crowded House were made OBE in the 1993 Birthday Honours, but this was still described as "surreal" in Q magazine.
 After Tony Blair became Labour leader, a number of pop and rock musicians were honoured in 1995 and 1996.
 This included Cliff Richard who was knighted in the 1995 Birthday Honours, though his citation noted it was for "services to music and charitable service", rather than his music work alone.
-When Paul McCartney was knighted in the 1997 New Year Honours it was soley for "services to music".
+When Paul McCartney was knighted in the 1997 New Year Honours it was solely for "services to music".
 McCartney's knighthood was dismissed as "sentimental populism" by The Guardian in an editorial which suggested that "the real test of daring would have been to award gongs to Oasis".